 Why do I need to update?

 The CDRouter development team is constantly making improvements to the CDRouter software.
-Some of these changes require support in the underlying system image (operating system and kernel).
-As a result, sometimes this means that the system image on the deployed NTA1000 platforms need to be updated.
+Some of these changes require support in the underlying operating system and kernel.
+As a result, sometimes this means that the underlying operating system and kernel need updating.

 If your CDRouter system is not running on an NTA1000, please refer to the documentation of your Linux distribution for information about updating the system kernel to a version recommended for CDRouter.

-Your NTA1000 should already have the QA Cafe repository enabled.
-To install the NTA1000 update script, Open up a terminal window and enter the following commands:
+To install the NTA1000 update script, open up a terminal window and enter the following commands:

 and paste this command to the prompt and hit